shawnritchie/interview-accountapi-master/README.md

 - Pro
-    - Client library could avoid the repetition of code, especially if the api is extensive and complex this could increase development lead time and hand hold engineers in its proper usage
+    - Client library could avoid the repetition of code, especially if the api is extensive and complex this could increase development lead time and hand hold engineers in its proper usage and avoid any potential bugs
 - Cons
     - Version could create a headache if left unattended too whereby multiple clients could be using different versions of the client library.
 This could